 #3 Quantifiable research parameters – and each segment of the entire content load must be validated with the international benchmark.

 #4 Interpretative analysis of research data to find out commonalities.

 Academic programs/courses across national and international universities, colleges, vocational institutions, and skill training institutions must be linked in multiple layers with an ideal Career Directory as explained above.

 Component ‘C’: A Career Guidance Expert, enabler & solutions provider must ‘train the trainers’ to skill/ re-skill/ up-skill new facilitators

-This component deals with expansion of on-ground facilitator, career counselors and provider taskforce through certification training & subsequent job-shadowing for incumbents (an ideal career guidance expert must regularly&responsibly train new counselors &advisors)
+This component deals with the expansion of on-ground facilitators, career counselors and provider task force through certification training & subsequent job-shadowing for incumbents (an ideal career guidance expert must regularly&responsibly train new counselors &advisors)

 #1 Impart routine multi-Level certification/ training (blended, offline & online classroom format) to new providers/ facilitators for induction into the system and subsequent handholding

 #2 Job-shadowing opportunities to incumbents (imminent to personal training):